Chips Mackinolty: Public service roles

-With the dissolution of Earthworks Poster Collective in 1980, Mackinolty moved first to Townsville, North Queensland, as a community arts officer, and then to the Northern Territory.
-He worked as an art adviser to Aboriginal art centres in Katherine.
+With the dissolution of Earthworks Poster Collective in 1980, Mackinolty moved first to Townsville, North Queensland, where he worked as a community arts officer from 1981 to 1985.

+He then moved to the Northern Territory, where he worked as an art adviser to Aboriginal art centres in Katherine.
 (Mimi Aboriginal Arts and Crafts, 1981–1985) and Mutitjulu (Maruku Arts, 1985).
-From then until 1990 he worked at the Northern Land Council in Darwin as a journalist, designer and field officer.
+From then until 1990 he worked at the Northern Land Council in Darwin as a journalist, designer, and field officer.
 He produced a number of posters in that period under the name Jalak Graphics, although most were printed at Redback Graphics in Wollongong and Sydney.
 Many used Aboriginal languages in their text.

-During the 1990s Mackinolty worked with others from Darwin under the banner of Green Ant Research Arts and Publishing.
-He also accepted assignments from the Country Liberal Party (CLP) government, including the euthanasia education program.
-He also acted as a go-between, liaising between the CLP government and the Jawoyn traditional owners of Katherine.
+In 1990 Mackinolty, with Peter Cook and Therese Ritchie, co-founded Green Ant Research Arts and Publishing.< He also accepted assignments from the Country Liberal Party (CLP) government, including the euthanasia education program.
+He also acted as a go-between, liaising between the CLP government and the Jawoyn people, who are the traditional owners of Katherine.

-Mackinolty was employed as an advisor to the Northern Territory Labor government from 2002 to 2009, under various ministers, then quit to work for the Aboriginal Medical Services Alliance Northern Territory (AMSANT) as a policy worker, a position he held until 2013, when he left for an extended period in Europe and the Middle East.
+Mackinolty was employed as an advisor to the Northern Territory Labor government from 2002 to 2009, under various ministers, then quit to work for the Aboriginal Medical Service Northern Territory in Darwin, followed by the Aboriginal Medical Services Alliance Northern Territory in Alice Springs as a policy worker.

+From 2016 until 2019 he lived in Palermo, Italy, where he worked on producing digitally illustrated imagery.